xli1224/stephenmcd.github.com/_posts/tumblr/2011-02-01-how-i-now-know-node.md

 ---
 layout: post
-title: "How I Now Know Node"
+title: How I Now Know Node
+tags:
+- coffeescript
+- javascript
+- node.js
+- sockets
 ---
 Having remained utterly faithful to [Python](http://python.org/) and [Django](http://www.djangoproject.com/) over the last year, and dedicating all of my available time to open source projects like